Federal Government funding boost

 Investment to speed up the rate of progress

-One of these grants was the inaugural MS Research Australia-Macquarie Group Foundation Paired Fellowship, awarded to Professor Taylor and myelin repair researcher, Dr Kaylene Young, to support them in a program linking the clinic and laboratory to fast track clinical research outcomes.
+One of these grants was the inaugural MS Research Australia-Macquarie Group Foundation Paired Fellowship, awarded to Professor Taylor and myelin repair researcher, Associate Professor Kaylene Young, to support them in a program linking the clinic and laboratory to fast track clinical research outcomes.

 In addition, a further $900,000 has been invested in the Menzies Institute through its integral roles in several national collaborative research platforms funded and supported by MS Research Australia.
 In 2014, Associate Professor Ingrid van der Mei assumed the management and research functions of the MS Research Australia owned and funded Australian MS Longitudinal Study, a survey-based research platform that examines the practical and quality of life issues for people living with MS.